-If you have worked with one of Arturia's Brute synthesizers then you are already familiar with the concept of wavefolding as described in their manuals.
-But what is different here is that rather than folding the original wave back on top of itself, Pigments uses a selectable waveform and "folds" it downward onto the peaks of the current wavetable to create increasingly complex, unique waveforms.
+If you have played one of Arturia's Brute synthesizers then you are already familiar with wavefolding.
+Rather than folding the original wave back on top of itself, Pigments uses a selectable waveform and "folds" it downward onto the peaks of the current wavetable to create increasingly complex, unique waveforms.